DebugBSD/Assembly-Workbench/README.md

 * Funcionalidades:
 	* Agregar dependencias en los settings (librerias, ficheros de cabecera, ... )
 * Make available the possibility of update settings for files and projects from Settings Window.
-* Think about how to integrate git/github into Assembly Workbench
-* Add Github/Git window to control the changes
-* Integratte GIT/GitHUB/Bitbucket/Any other CVS into the IDE
+* Integrate libgit2 into the editor.
 * Add the possibility to add/remove/modify files to the project in run time.
 This means that the editor will check such files and will show a pop up with a message in case some files had been added/removed/modified into the project directory. (look for wxFileSystemWatcher)
 * Add the possibility to save/reload the layout of the IDE and set the default option in the menu.
 * Spanish accents are not supported by the controls of wxWidgets, we need to add support to them.